 “But, Caleb…you’re not paying attention to my needs!”
 I have to lose weight and shape up before the AMA conference in September!
 Are you listening to me at all?”

-The conversations were intense and heated.
+The conversations were intense and heated in the decision mediation.
 Neither Caleb or Laura seemed likely to relent.
 They needed to schedule another session to delve deeper into each of their needs.

 “Laura, I’ll be rested when you arrive… at least somewhat..and ready to see you, all.
 You might even talk me into going running with you, and, for sure, we can fast walk on the beach.”